restfb/restfb.github.io/_includes/documentation/error-ratelimiting.md

 are in trouble.
 That's the reason why Facebook allows the app owner to increase the limit for the page.

 RestFB supports the limits and you can fetch the limit information from the `WebRequestor`.
-The `WebRequestor` provides an `DebugHeaderInfo` with the rate limiting and some additional Debug information Facebook provides per call and the developer can handle this information and act to the contained limits.
+The `WebRequestor` provides a `DebugHeaderInfo` with rate limiting and some additional Debug information Facebook provides per call and developers can handle this information and act in accordance with the given limits.
-In general the rate limits are not provided until you reach a 80% threshold.
-As soon as you are above this limit the requests contains the rate limit and you can reduce your calls.
+In general, the rate limits are not provided until you reach an 80% threshold.
+As soon as you are above this limit the request contains the rate limit and you can reduce your calls.

 The DebugHeaderInfo can be fetched after every client call like this: